 You should also ensure that you check your prospective tenant's right to rent in the UK.

 If you are struggling to fill a property, consider being more flexible about the rental conditions.
 If pets are allowed on the property, consider allowing tenants to have pets.
-You could increase the deposit to cover scratches or other damages.

 Use a Guarantor to Certify Rent